-After grabbing dinner with +Jo J and +Darlene Meyers-Perry on the last day of the expo, I waited for the 121 to take me back to the beach house where the party was already in full swing.
+After grabbing dinner with Jo and Darlene on the last day of the expo, I waited for the 121 to take me back to the beach house where the party was already in full swing.
 Not being super familiar with the area, I learned that I had been waiting on the wrong side of the street.
 Thankfully the bus hadn’t arrived yet so I was able to run across.
 Unfortunately, that also seemed to have put a target on my back.

-Initially the security guard did not buy either of our stories.
+Initially, the security guard did not buy either of our stories.
 Only when she told him that my name was Amanda did he begin to doubt what the girl was saying.
-Long Beach PD were on there way and the girl walked away when she saw them approach.
-When we explained the story to the cop he told me “Yeah, that’s a gypsy.
+Long Beach PD was on their way, and the girl walked away when she saw them approach.
+When we explained the story to the cop, he told me, “Yeah, that’s a gypsy.
 Don’t talk to gypsies.”.
-Both the security guard and cop told me that I should try to get on the bus but I was not confident that I would not be followed.
+Both the security guard and cop told me that I should try to get on the bus, but I was not confident that I would not be followed.

-At last +Geoffrey Norman came riding in like a knight on a white horse…errr, Spark?
+At last Geoff came riding in like a knight on a white horse…errr, Spark?